-While the vast majority of the world is well aware of the health complications one can experience as a result of COVID-19, it’s also worth noting that the pandemic delivers an equally wide array of potential mental health challenges.
-And unlike the physical symptoms of the virus, mental health concerns regarding COVID-19 can affect individuals who haven’t even contracted the virus.
+While the vast majority of the world is well aware of the health complications that may result from COVID-19, it’s also worth noting that the pandemic delivers an equally wide array of potential mental health challenges.
+And unlike the physical symptoms of the virus, it goes without saying that impacts of COVID-19 on mental health can affect individuals who haven’t contracted the virus.

 Change in daily routine

 Mental health is fortified when we adhere to a daily routine, one that includes regular sleep times, regular diets, regular tasks, etc. Among other negative effects, COVID-19 has disrupted the daily routines of so many individuals around the world.